Supaslidev Logo

 }

 The catalog: specifier tells pnpm to resolve the version from pnpm-workspace.yaml.
+The workspace:* specifier links to the local shared package.
 This keeps all presentations on the same dependency versions without duplicating version strings.

 The .supaslidev/ Folder